 Our aim is to provide our patients with the best possible care within the resources available to us and to deal with any problems as quickly and efficiently as possible.
 Patients will be treated with courtesy at all times and we will respect our patients' right to privacy and confidentiality.
-All new patients will be provided with a copy of our practice booklet and additional copies will be available in the waiting areas.
+All new patients will be advised that a copy of our practice booklet can be downloaded from our website.

 Patient's Rights To General Medical Services